davidbrewer/xmonad-ubuntu-conf/README.md

 3. The **title area**, which shows the title of the currently focused window.
 It's up there to save the vertical space that would normally be consumed by title bars on windows.
 4. The **system information area**, which displays a few useful pieces of system information, including: battery charge status, CPU utilization, memory usage, and current volume.
 5. The **date**.
 6. The **icon tray**, which is home to any status icons for programs you are running.
-By defaults you should see a network manager icon, a chat icon, and an icon for launching remote desktop connections.
+By defaults you should see just a network manager icon.

 If at any point you would like to reclaim some extra vertical space on your screen, you can toggle the visiblity of the status bar by hitting `mod-b`.